Fogwill: An

 study in depth, distance themselves from any notion of the fantastic.
 In turn,

-they concentrate on contemporary events in Argentina, and
+they concentrate on contemporary events in

 The first text I will study is the novel Los pichiciegos.
 The events in the novel